 Peter was born in Montreal and but soon moved to Ontario where he grew up in Vankleek Hill.
 After a year of living in Ottawa he made the move to Toronto where he now calls home.
 After first playing with an all original band, he soon found himself shredding for tribute acts of Iron Maiden and Aerosmith.
 Later success involved playing with Space Tramp Cowboy who were fortunate enough to share stages with I Mother Earth on several occasions.
 Peter played with a couple other acts (Vagrant, The Criminals) before taking a break from the industry and a life of living paycheque to paycheque.

-Craig recorded his first original CD at the age of 18 with his band Plaid Soul at Q107’s Skylab studio with Bob Shindel and never stopped performing.
+Craig recorded his first original CD at the age of 18 with his band Plaid Soul at Q107’s Skylab studio with Bob Shindel.

 - January 19, 2013 Mây, Toronto